 Russia’s claim of Mariupol’s capture fuels concern for prisoners of war

-Concern is mounting over the fate of the Ukrainian fighters who became Moscow’s prisoners as Russia claimed seizure of the steel plant-turned-fortress in Mariupol – ending a nearly three-month siege that left the strategic port city in ruins and more than 20,000 city residents feared dead.
+Concern is mounting over Ukrainian fighters who became Moscow’s prisoners at the end of a brutal three-month siege in Mariupol – as a Russian-backed separatist leader vowed tribunals.

+Russia has claimed the Azovstal steel plant, which for weeks was the last hold-out in Mariupol and a symbol of Ukrainian tenacity in the strategic port city, now in ruins with more than 20,000 residents feared dead.

+Its seizure delivers Russian President Vladimir Putin a badly wanted victory in the war he began in February.

-The Russian defence ministry released video of Ukrainian soldiers being taken into custody after announcing that its forces had removed the last hold-outs from the plant’s miles of underground tunnels.
+The Russian defence ministry released video footage of Ukrainian soldiers being detained after announcing that its forces had removed the last hold-outs from the plant’s miles of underground tunnels.

-The Azovstal steel plant became a symbol of Ukrainian tenacity and its fall delivers Russian President Vladimir Putin a badly wanted victory in the war he began in February.
+Denis Pushilin, the pro-Kremlin head of an area of eastern Ukraine controlled by Moscow-backed separatists, claimed that 2,439 people were in custody.

+He said on Russian state TV that the figure includes some foreign nationals, though he did not provide further details.

 Family members of the steel mill fighters, who authorities say came from a variety of military and law enforcement units, have pleaded for them to be given rights as prisoners of war and eventually returned to Ukraine.